Is Chlorine In Water Bad For You? The Pros, Cons and Potential Risks

 But how exactly did they conclude that the water that comes out of our faucets are clean and safe to drink?
 What was used to clean it?
 These questions might have wandered into your head every time you get yourself a glass of water from your kitchen faucet.

-If you try researching America’s water treatment facilities, you’ll find that chlorine is frequently mentioned as a commonly used disinfectant.
+If you try researching America’s water treatment facilities, you’ll find that chlorine is frequently mentioned as a commonly used drinking water disinfectant.
 And, you might have also noticed that there have been numerous complaints about the bad taste and odor it gives to your water.

-In the US, over 98% of facilities that supply water use chlorine to eliminate bacteria and viruses from tap water, making it safe for everyday consumption.
+In the US, over 98% of treatment plant facilities that supply water use chlorine to eliminate bacteria and viruses from tap water, making it safe for everyday consumption.
 Although some might still be skeptical about the safety of their tap water, is chlorinated water safe for consumption?